The $ signs prioritize practice for students.

 To earn a point, a student must solve the problem for the $ sign on the first try.

-If a student does not solve a $ sign square on the first try, the student must correct the mistake, but the problem is no longer worth a point.
+If a student does not solve a $ sign problem on the first try, the student must correct the mistake.
+After correcting a mistake, the student will have a fresh problem with another opportunity to earn a point.

-After solving a problem correctly, Get More Math will automatically move the student to the next problem that he/she needs to solve with a $ sign.
+After solving a problem correctly, Get More Math automatically moves the student to the next problem that they need to practice.

 Did this answer your question?